 Description: Each measure or conservation action has a length of time over which it will provide peak demand and/or energy savings.
 For technology-based measures this is typically based on an estimate of the number of years that equipment will operate to a certain standard.
-EUL is more difficult to define for non-technology or behaviour-based CDM.
+For non-technology or behaviour-based CDM, EUL is more specific to each jurisdiction and depends on the type of program, maturity and details of the program design.

 Use: When assessing cost effectiveness, the peak demand and/or energy savings that persist over the EUL of a measure determine the benefit (or cost) of that measure.
 Each measure in a given program may have a different EUL.
 Measure-level EULs are provided in the IESO's Measures and Assumptions Lists6 and updated on a regular basis.
 When assessing cost effectiveness, the benefits must be calculated for each measure using its corresponding EUL and then aggregated to the program, and portfolio level.
-Figure 6 illustrates this concept.
+Measures in a program may have different EULs.
+Figure 4.3 illustrates this concept.